kyotohamakko/CytoLove/README.md

 If you use the code in your work, please cite:

-"Ju, Hanqiu, et al. "Machine learning-guided reconstruction of cytoskeleton network from Live-cell AFM Images." bioRxiv (2024): 2024-03.".
+Ju, Hanqiu, et al. "Machine learning-guided reconstruction of cytoskeleton network from Live-cell AFM Images." bioRxiv (2024): 2024-03.

 # Reconstruction of fiber network of artificial data